 Stone, wood, and formica worktops are just a couple of the options choose from, but knowing the pros and cons of each is crucial in making the most suitable choice for your home and family.
 Here are a few attractive, cheap, and practical worktop ideas for you to consider…

 Composite Stone Worktops

 Composite stone worktops are made up of quartz bound in resin, and they are an attractive, low cost alternative to expensive granite.
 The material is non-porous, heat resistant, stain proof and available in a wide variety of stone colours and styles, many of which are designed to look like high quality stones such as marble.
 However, for a seamless end finish with no obvious joints, composite stone must be professionally installed to a high standard.
 It is also important to note that this material is very heavy, so structurally strong cabinets are needed in order to support it.

 Formica worktops are less expensive than any other alternative solid worktops.
 The laminate material is stain resistant, easy to clean and hygienic.
 It comes in huge variety of textures, colours and patterns, and it can even be designed to look like wood or marble.
-An additional benefit of Formica worktops is that they are very easy to cut, making them an achievable DIY project for anyone wanting to save extra money.
+An additional benefit of Formica worktops is that they are very easy to cut, making them an achievable DIY project.

 Stainless Steel Worktops

-Stainless steel is a popular choice among top chefs, and for good reason.
+Stainless steel is a popular choice amongst chefs, and for good reason.
 The metal is not only cheap to fit, it is also incredibly durable, hygienic, and heat resistant.
-It comes in a couple of different shine options ranging from matt finish to highly polished.
+It comes in matt finishes to highly polished.
 While such a striking appearance is not right for everybody, stainless steel solid worktops are certain to create a streamlined professional look in any domestic kitchen.
 Though durable to heat and scuffs, the material will mark if cut.